pawan1793/stytch-php-sdk/README.md

 # Stytch PHP SDK

-Official PHP SDK for Stytch Authentication APIs.
+PHP SDK for Stytch Authentication APIs.
 This SDK provides easy-to-use methods for integrating Stytch's authentication services into your PHP applications.

 ## Features